rdmurphy/frames/README.md

 // 1.
 Sends the initial frame's content height
 // 2.
 Sets up an one-time istener to send the height on load
 // 3.
 Sets up a listener to send the height every time the frame resizes
 // 4.
-Sets up an event listener that notifieds the parent window once it's ready initFrame();
+Sets up an event listener that sends the height once the parent window begins watching initFrame();
 ```